 Although not all birth injuries stem from medical malpractice and negligence, unfortunately, a good majority of injuries could have been prevented with diligent medical care.
-A recent study performed by the Centers for Disease Control and Prevention (CDC) comprised a list of the most common types of birth injuries due to medical negligence, including the following:
+A recent study performed by the Centers for Disease Control and Prevention (CDC) comprised a list of the most common birth injuries due to medical negligence, including the following:

 Brachial Palsy Injuries

 Brachial palsy injuries, including Erb’s palsy and Klumpke’s palsy, occurs when the bundle of nerves responsible for moving the arms and hands (brachial plexus) is injured.
 The most common reason for brachial plexus injuries is shoulder dystocia, a condition that occurs when an infant’s shoulders are trapped in the mother’s pelvic bone during delivery.
 If a physician pulls too hard or incorrectly while attempting to deliver the baby, the brachial plexus can be damaged.

 During the delivery period, an infant’s face may have too much pressure on it, resulting in damaged nerves.
-This type of injury is common when physicians use forceps or a vacuum extraction to pull the baby out.
+These common birth injuries occur when physicians use forceps or a vacuum extraction to pull the baby out.
 Symptoms include the inability to close the eye on the affected side of the face and there is usually no movement at all on the side of the affected face.
 If the injury is not too severe, it can clear up within a few weeks.
 More serious cases may lead to total paralysis on the side of the affected face.

 Oxygen deprivation, unfortunately, happens often during delivery, and can lead to a host of problems, with the most severe being a brain injury.
 When an infant suffers from a brain injury, a host of medical disorders may follow, including cerebral palsy and chronic seizures.
 Oxygen deprivation can happen when a physician fails to correctly monitor an infant immediately after birth, from umbilical cord issues such as a prolapsed cord, allowing the baby to remain too long in the birth canal.
 Experts suggest that even mild oxygen deprivation can lead to serious consequences, including intellectual disabilities and long-term physical problems.